Human Subjects Review

 Do I need to submit for IRB approval if I am using someone else’s data?
 Maybe, it will depend on the type of data and the extent to which the data are anonymous or contain personally identifiable information.
 You should consult the IRB Office.

 Who should I contact if I want to work with students in the undergraduate programs?
-If you are interested in conducting a research study with UD undergraduates in the School of Education, you should contact Dr. Laura Glass to discuss the study and to get any necessary information.
+If you are interested in conducting a research study with UD undergraduates in the School of Education, you should contact Dr. Elizabeth Farley-Ripple to discuss the study and to get any necessary information.

 I want to do research on the students in my class.
 Is that allowed?
 Yes, but there additional ethical considerations when the participants in your research study are also your students.
 See the Research Involving Human Subjects (School of Education) document for additional information.